 Alex Akhavan is an associate in the Entertainment, Technology and Advertising Practice Group in the firm's Century City office.

 Areas of Practice

 Over the course of Alex’s career, he has nurtured a passion for international business and the entertainment industry.
-Today, he represents producers, studios, media companies and networks in connection with entertainment productions throughout the United States and around the world (including in Mexico, Canada, Brazil, Australia, Nigeria, South Korea, New Zealand, U.A.E., the U.K., Spain, Italy and France).
+Today, he represents producers, studios, media companies and networks in connection with entertainment productions throughout the United States and around the world (including in Mexico, Canada, Argentina, Brazil, Australia, Nigeria, South Korea, New Zealand, U.A.E., the U.K., Spain, Italy and France) and was recognized in Variety’s Legal Impact Report “Up Next” list of top entertainment attorneys.